Ashira-Sandhu/Project-Task-Tracker/README.md

 main.css  : In this file we define the style and formatting of the html page. main.js : This is the javascript code for the functionality of the Task Tracker tool.

-In order to run this code download all the files listed above and open using Visual Studio Code to customize as per your requirenments.
+In order to run this code download all the files listed above in a single folder and open using Visual Studio Code to customize as per your requirenments.

 Click on index.html in order to run the Task Tracker in your browser.